Growing Avocados In Phoenix Arizona

 Heat Tolerance and Sun Exposure

 Young avocado trees definitely need afternoon shade in the lower Sonoran Desert and should be shielded from the sun with shade cloth in June, July, and August.
 Being on the east side of a deciduous tree is an ideal spot because the tree will get the protection it needs in the summer, but will get full sun in the winter.
-As for heat tolerance by variety, I have found that Haas avocado trees cannot take the summer heat here no matter how much shade they get while Zutano avocado trees can.
+As for heat tolerance by variety, I have found that Haas avocado trees cannot take the summer heat here no matter how much shade they get while other varieties fare better.

 Cold Tolerance